awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.Options.NetworkEncryption.md

 A detailed discussion of Oracle native network encryption is beyond the scope of this guide, but you should understand the strengths and weaknesses of each algorithm and key before you decide on a solution for your deployment\.
 For information about the algorithms and keys that are available through Oracle native network encryption, see [Configuring Network Data Encryption](http://www.oracle.com/webfolder/technetwork/tutorials/obe/db/11g/r2/prod/security/network_encrypt/ntwrkencrypt.htm) in the Oracle documentation\.
 For more information about AWS security, see the [AWS Security Center](http://aws.amazon.com/security)\.

 **Note**
 You can use Native Network Encryption or Secure Sockets Layer, but not both\.
-For more information, see [Oracle SSL](Appendix.Oracle.Options.SSL.md)\.
+For more information, see [Oracle Secure Sockets Layer](Appendix.Oracle.Options.SSL.md)\.

 ## NNE Option Settings<a name="Oracle.Options.NNE.Options"></a>